uwcsc/Unix-101/README.md

 As you might expect, to view the file we created type in `less myFile.txt` or `cat myFile.txt`.

-> :thought_balloon: Note, you don't have to type in the entire filename, try typing in `less myF` and then pressing the Tab key.
+> :speech_balloon: Note, you don't have to type in the entire filename, try typing in `less myF` and then pressing the Tab key.
 Your shell will try to autocomplete the filename, saving you time.
 Your shell will also try to do this with directories.

 ### Editing the file (nano, vim, emacs) :writing_hand:
 To edit the file, we'll use a simple editor called `nano`.
 Most people don't use `nano` for anything but quick editing jobs, but editors that run in the terminal are notoriously unintuitive (however, it's still strongly recommended to learn how to use a terminal editor like `vim` or `emacs`).